Isabel Alexander: Biography

 Alexander travelled extensively in Britain and continental Europe, though during the latter part of her life spent more and more time in Scotland's Hebridean islands.
 After attending the London International Surrealist Exhibition in 1936 and Hitler's notorious Exhibition of 'Degenerate Art' in Munich in 1937, she became an avid and lifelong exhibition-goer, retaining a strong international outlook and a particular interest in European and American modernism.
 The sheer variety of her work, and the influences she documented in her publication Sources of 20th Century Art, run counter to later attempts to pigeon-hole her as a typical small-scale English landscape painter.

 During her lifetime there were 36 public exhibitions of Alexander's work, 27 of them joint and nine solo.
 Most of her works are in private collections, mainly in Britain but also in Australia, the United States and China.
 There are also public holdings at the Glynn Vivian Art Gallery in Swansea, the Mercer Art Gallery in Harrogate, Tullie House Museum and Art Gallery in Carlisle, the University of Cambridge and – as result of her submissions to the Pictures for Schools exhibitions at the Royal Academy during the 1960s and 1970s – several schools and local councils.

 In 2017, three events combined to renew and extend interest in Alexander's work: a major biographical and artistic book-length study by Janet McKenzie; a retrospective exhibition at the Mercer Gallery in Harrogate, and the addition of images of over 70 of her works to the Bridgeman Images international on-line art library.
+In 2022, her Rhondda mining portraits featured in the exhibition Art and Industry: stories from South Wales at the Glynn Vivian Gallery in Swansea.
 Other exhibitions are currently being planned.

 In 2021, over 70 of Alexander’s Rhondda drawings, lithographs and paintings were brought together for a new edition of the B.L.Coombes classic Miner’s Day (for which she had provided the original illustrations in 1945).
 In the new book, edited and introduced by Peter Wakelin, Coombes’s text and Alexander’s images are given equal treatment.
+Many of the 1940s Rhondda images were featured in the 2024 book Rhondda Portraits, this time in combination with a 1944 commentary by Donald Alexander which was discovered only recently in his archive at the National Library of Scotland.